Sozhan308/sozhan308.github.io/README.md

 # My Portfolio

-This is a modern portfolio website inspired by streaming services like Prime Video, designed for DevOps engineers and cloud professionals
+This is a modern portfolio website (theme inspired from streaming services like Prime Video, designed for DevOps engineers and cloud professionals)

 ## Original Inspiration